 Frequently Asked Questions

 You either need a real gun or a SIRT pistol.
-The app will technically work with a laser pointer, and I use one for development sometimes, but there’s no fun in that.
+The app will technically work with a laser pointer, but there’s no fun in that.

 No. Dry fire lasers are class 3A, also known as class 3R.
 Lasers at this class use a wattage are too weak to damage hardware or skin and cannot be felt.
 You should not shine these lasers directly into living creatures’ eyes however.

-It uses the camera connected to your phone or computer to continually watch your display.
-When you first run the game, and as requested later, the game will calibrate to read your laser color, brightness, and other metrics.
+It uses the camera connected to your computer to continually watch your display.
 It then uses a variety of algorithms to distinguish between what is a laser vs. what are just bright points on your screen.